asrayg/CyDine/Experiments/apallem/demo2/tutorials-springboot_unit2_1_onetoone/springboot_example/README.md

         "manufacturer" : "apple",
         "cost" : "2000000"
     }
-    2. /users/{id} - Update User and optionally a lptop associated with him/her for id provided in the url {
+    2. /Persons/{id} - Update Person and optionally a lptop associated with him/her for id provided in the url {
         "name" : "John",
         "email"  : "johndoe@newmail.com",